RTEMS/rtems-docs/posix-users/condition_variable.md

 - [pthread_cond_broadcast] - Broadcast a Condition Variable
 - [pthread_cond_wait] - Wait on a Condition Variable
 - [pthread_cond_timedwait] - With with Timeout a Condition Variable
+- [pthread_cond_clockwait] - Wait on a Condition Variable with Timeout against the chosen clock

 ## Background